Thicket-Blender/thicket/README.md

 ![doc/thicket-panel-add-only.png](doc/thicket-panel-add-only.png)

 ### Add Plant
 To add a plant, click `Add Plant` and select from the gallery presented.
 You can resize the panel to show up to 5 columns of plants.
+You can filter the results by entering a search term (clear the search by pressing the cancel icon to the right of the search field).

 ![doc/thicket-panel-select.png](doc/thicket-panel-select.png)